Substance Abuse Education for Delaware Nurses

 - Educating patients on safe use, storage, and disposal of medications

-- Understanding which drugs are commonly misused and/or diverted
+- Understanding which drugs are commonly misused or diverted

 - Recognizing aberrant drug-related behaviors (ADRB) (behaviors that may be associated with misuse of prescription opioids)

-- Detecting and responding to drug diversion in the workplace
+- Detecting and responding to drug diversion by patients

 Institutional measures are also an important part of addressing the opioid epidemic, such as: